billchurch/elkm1-mqtt/README.md

 - Subscribe to some topics to send commands to the Elk M1 EXP (arm alarm, disarm alarm, say command)
 - Publish configuration topic (zone names, areas, etc...)
 - What else
+- Bypass M1EXP and do utilize direct serial

 ## Changelog & Releases